 Tampa is a renowned party hot-spot in the U.S., so it can be sometimes hard to stay sober.
 But there are plenty of cool things to do in Tampa, Florida, that don’t involve drugs or drinking.
+“If you are looking for addiction treatment help, WhiteSands would love to help you or a loved one, with the best drug rehab Tampa services in the area.
 With a huge variety of sports teams, museums, unique attractions, and weird oddities to visit, Cigar City has plenty of healthy activities to enjoy.
 We’ve created a list of wholesome, unique, and family-friendly things to do in Tampa Bay, Florida, to keep you interested along your journey.

 But first, check the events calendar to find specific Tampa activities.